MNeMoNiCuZ/whisper-karaoke/README.md

 3. Run `py app.py`
 4. Open the URL of the launched flask server.

+Note: Regarding the libraries, `tkinterdnd2` is only needed for the batch_convert.py script, and `flask` is only needed for the app.py script. `faster_whisper` is required by both.

 ## How to use
 Once you have launched the page successfully, you should see something like this.